Kevin McKendree

-Kevin McKendree (born April 27, 1969) is an American electric blues pianist, keyboardist, guitarist, singer, and songwriter.
-In addition to his lengthy and varied career as a session musician, McKendree has released two solo albums.
+Kevin Yates McKendree (born April 27, 1969) is an American electric blues pianist, keyboardist, guitarist, singer, and songwriter.
+In addition to having a lengthy and varied career as a session musician, McKendree has released two solo albums.

 Life and career

-Born Kevin Yates McKendree, in Nuremberg, Germany, he is a self-taught pianist and guitarist, initially utilising the playing of Little Richard, Ray Charles and B.B.
+Born Kevin Yates McKendree, in Nuremberg, Germany, he is a self-taught pianist and guitarist, initially utilizing the playing of Little Richard, Ray Charles and B.B.
 King as inspiration.
-At the age of 17, he became a professional musician and worked around the Washington, D.C. area playing alongside Big Joe Maher, Tom Principato, Bob Margolin and Mark Wenner.
+When he was 17, he became a professional musician and worked around the Washington, D.C. area playing alongside Big Joe Maher, Tom Principato, Bob Margolin and Mark Wenner.
 However, he also worked as a piano salesman to supplement his income.
-He relocated to Nashville, Tennessee in 1995, and secured a job backing Lee Roy Parnell as part of his band known as the Hot Links.
+He relocated to Nashville in 1995, and secured a job backing Lee Roy Parnell as part of his band known as the Hot Links.
 McKendree co-wrote and co-produced the instrumental track "Mama, Screw Your Wig On Tight," which appeared on Parnell's 1997 album, Every Night's a Saturday Night.
 The piece was nominated for a Grammy Award in 1997 for Best Country Instrumental.